Auchans Castle, Ayrshire: Wallace, Cochrane and Montgomerie families

 In 1527 the estate of Achynche (Auchans) was first held by the Wallaces of Dundonald.
+The 1609 will of James Wallace, younger brother of the laird John Wallace of Dundonald, mentions his music books and costume.
 Colonel James Wallace was the last of that family to occupy the castle; he was an active supporter of the Solemn league and Covenant and led the rising at Pentland in November 1666.
 He died in exile in Rotterdam in 1678.
 His family were a branch of the Wallaces of Craigie.
 In 1640 the estate passed to his relative Sir William Cochrane of Cowdon, an arrangement carried out prior to Colonel Wallace's participation in the insurrection.

 Sir William also suffered during the Civil War, but after the restoration of the monarchy he was created Earl of Dundonald in 1669 for his services to the Crown.
 The second earl for a time lived with his mother, Lady Katherine Kennedy, at Auchans, after his father died, circa 1679.
 Adamson relates ambiguously that the earl lost the estate due to unfortunate scientific speculations.
 In 1876, it is recorded that one of the side angles had the date of 1644 and another of 1667; a marriage stone had the initials WCD (William Cochrane of Dundonald) and ES (Eupheme Scott) also occurred in two places.